silbermoewe/posts-2014/sithonia.md

 ![](IMG_2457)
 ![](IMG_2466)

-After three days we drove back to Thessaloniki to bring Franzi and Sebastian to the airport and pick Lennart up.
+After three days we drive back to Thessaloniki to bring Franzi and Sebastian to the airport and pick Lennart up.

 ![](IMG_2379)